The Growth of Substance Abuse in Michigan

 The challenges within the state partially contribute to the growing problem.
 When the state is struggling economically, budget cuts can reduce the ability of preventive programs from working effectively.

 As reports and statistical facts showed that residents of the state were increasingly turning to substance abuse as a solution, measures were taken to help reduce those rates.
 Although the state is still in recovery from economic challenges, the action plan set forth by the White House has provided the opportunity to take action.

 A major method of reducing the availability of prescription opiates and similar drugs is the state take-back program.
 The state offers secure ways to get rid of unneeded medications after an injury or illness has healed.
 Since the prescriptions are no longer in the house, it is not tempting to those who are in the house.

-The police have taken measures to close down methamphetamine labs, which also help to reduce the rate of substance abuse within the state.
+The police have taken measures to close down methamphetamine labs, which also help to reduce the rate of substance abuse in Michigan.
 Illicit substances are not as readily available when the police find and eliminate the labs that are creating synthetic drugs.

 Prescription drug monitoring is another way that the state is working to reduce the rate of substance abuse.
 The program helps track prescriptions that are dispensed by medical professionals so that only the patient can obtain the medications and only for legitimate reasons.
 It monitors the actions of medical professionals as well as the reasons for providing controlled substances.

 Substance abuse in Michigan was on the rise but the state is taking measures to reduce the rates and get the situation back under control.
 Despite the figures, there is hope that the state will see improvements in the future.